 However, this is definitely one of the hardest lists to complete in the world, and far harder than the 50 U.S. state high points.
 Of the twelve peaks, five (high points of BC, NL/QC, NT, NU, YT) require serious week- or month-long expeditions to remote alpine environments where access is usually by airplane.
+And the climbing is often very technical rock, glaciers, or ice.
 A sixth, Mount Columbia (AB), is perhaps comparable to Mount Rainier in the USA.
-The lowest six are certainly easier, but even then two of them (ON, NS) are still challenging wilderness adventures involving a canoe trip or a long day of bushwhacking.
+The lowest six are certainly easier, but even then two of them (ON, NS) are still long, hard days of hiking or bushwhacking on faint paths in remote wilderness woods.

 |